icclab/acen-interdc/README.md

           |  0.0.0.0/0 -> 10.0.0.1(eth0)   |            |  0.0.0.0/24 -> 10.0.1.1(eth0) |
           |  10.0.0.0/24 -> 0.0.0.0(eth0)  |            |  10.0.1.0/24 -> 0.0.0.0(eth0) |
           +--------------------------------+            +-------------------------------+

-## Heat Orchestration Templates

-More information on multi-region InterDC Heat orchestration templates can be found [here](./Heat/README.md).

 ## Acknowledgment
 This work was made possible by the [KTI ACEN project](http://blog.zhaw.ch/icclab/acen-begins/) in collaboration with [Citrix](https://www.citrix.com/) and [Exoscale](https://www.exoscale.ch/).